DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>In the darkness, the fifth and final illustration is only barely visible through the smoke and unnatural murk.
 Upon the card's surface dwells a depiction of a crowned, grinning emperor clad in royal finery and reaching for a goblet of wine—though his limbs are wooden puppet’s limbs, lashed to corded strings that disappear into the darkness overhead.</p>
 <p>Madam Eva slowly exhales.
 "The Marionette."
 (See <span class="citation">Strahd’s Location in the Castle, p.
 17</span>, for this card’s foretelling.)</p>
 <p>As the last syllable passes her lips, the old woman freezes—and then rocks back in her chair, her eyes rolling until their whites gleam like pearls in the darkness—and then she snaps back, the candlelight burning down to its ordinary crimson glow.</p>
-<p>The sound of the outside world returns—the voices of the Vistani, the crackling of the bonfire, the whisper of the wind, and the lapping of the waves against the shore of the pool.
-Light, grey and insubstantial, filters in once more through the canvas walls of the tent, and you feel yourselves breathe for the first time since the reading began.
-Beyond the tent’s walls, you think you can hear the sound of footsteps approaching.</p>
+<p>The sound of the natural world returns—the whispering of the wind through the trees, the distant hooting of an owl, and the faraway lapping of the Ivlis River against its banks.
+Silver moonlight once again pierces the cemetery's edge, and you feel yourselves breathe for the first time since the reading began.</p>
 <p>Madam Eva says nothing.
 She only regards you silently with dark, heavy eyes.</p></div>

 Madam Eva refuses to elaborate on the players’ readings or provide any additional information or assistance.
 If asked to, she says only, “The threads of Fate cannot be beckoned like a servant or conjured like a magician’s trick.
 I see only what the cards show me, and no more.”

-Before the players leave, she whispers to them again to tell no servant of Strahd of what they have just heard.
+Madam Eva dismisses the players from her presence once she has completed the Tarokka reading, instructing them to return to Tser Pool and to "tell no servant of Strahd of what they have just heard."

+Madam Eva declines to return with the players, preferring instead to linger at the crossroads.
+If asked why, she shares only that the place holds "special memories" for her, and that she will return to Tser Pool when she is ready.
+"Fear not," she rasps, a twinkle of amusement in her eyes.
+"I have little to fear from the creatures that prowl these woods, I assure you."
+If the players depart the crossroads and later return, they find that Madam Eva has vanished.

+> [!lore]+ **Why Madam Eva Remains**
+> Adventurers who sought to kill Strahd are not the only ones buried at this cemetery.
+Madam Eva's mother, the Vistana with whom King Barov II had an affair, is buried in the woods a short distance away from the gallows.
+(It is common for Vistani to bury their dead at crossroads, believing that doing so frees the spirit to guide others who follow the paths they once traveled.)

 **_Milestone_**.
 Receiving the Tarokka reading completes a story milestone.
-When the party exits Madam Eva’s tent, award each player 500 XP.
+When the party departs the crossroads, award each player 500 XP.
 ## C4g.
 Departing Tser Pool
 When the players awaken at Tser Pool the following morning, Stanimir invites them to break their fast with him around the cold fire.
 Breakfast, which Arturi attends if able, includes cornmeal polenta, stuffed cabbage rolls, and fried bread.
 (If her treachery was not revealed the previous night, Eliza cheerfully joins the players for breakfast as well.)